Studio 39 Salon: Kansas City’s Original Blonde Specialist Salon

 Global blonde means blonde “all over”.
 It is a service and a technique used when establishing a lighter color foundation requiring 60% or more of the hair to be blonde.
 We may recommend Global Blonde and a custom color application when guests request a much lighter look.
 Though Global Blonde is similar to a traditional bleach and tone, there is nothing traditional in how we approach blonde services in general.

-Our most common request is lighter blonde, whether it’s done over 6 months, or 6 hours, going significantly lighter is never done in a standard two-hour appointment.
-Global Blonde services may take longer than an average color appointment, but it’s often the best way to see color gains when changing darker hair, especially if it’s been previously colored.
+This is not standard two-hour color appointment, but blonde color specialists know it’s best way to see color gains on darker hair, especially if it’s been previously colored.
 Removing color with lightener is difficult.
-When it is done by an experienced Blonde Specialist, you should feel confident that you’ll see results.
+When it is done by an experienced blonde color Specialist, you should feel confident that you’ll see results.

 Which is why very few salons explain it like we do.

-• It bypasses levels & and removes unwanted tones fast, which is why it’s used for corrective color.
+• It bypasses levels & and removes unwanted tones fast, why it’s also used for corrective color.

 • Natural pigment lightens far easier than artificial

-• If you’ve had previous dark or red color you probably need corrective work
+• Previous dark or red color is corrective work.

 • Corrective and blonde work are similar so are priced the same

-• When a color change is wanted the most amount of work is done in the first 3 visits
+• For a color change, the most amount of work is done in the first 3 visits

 Twenty years ago, the average American woman started coloring hair in their late 20’s.
 Today’s average age is 13.
-People are busy and want things quickly.
+People are busy and want things done quickly.
 We adapted our color approach long ago based on these facts.
-With stylists trying to keep up with color trends like balayage and vivid colors, and people trying home hair color with DIY YouTube hair tutorials, and more recently- the shutdown, corrective color is booming.
+With stylists trying to keep up with color trends like balayage and vivid colors and people trying home hair color with increased DIY social media, corrective color demand is high.

 We may be called hairstylists but we’re actually hair “fixers” and Global blonde is one of our most used techniques in our color correction tool box.